dogramacigokhan/GDPackages/UnityIconDownloader/README.md

 1. Go to `Tools/Icon Downloader/Settings` menu to create initial settings asset.
 Keep this file under the `Assets/Resources` folder.
 2. From the settings, enable desired APIs by entering the API keys and set desired options.
 3. Use `Tools/Icon Downloader/Generate License Info` menu to generate license information for all downloaded icons.

+## Future roadmap
+* Pagination support for the icon selection editor window.
+* Choosing a background color for icon selection editor window.
+* More API integrations.